-Lighting is a major part of office design and plays a key role in how comfortable the workplace environment is.
-For various tasks there are different styles of lighting options to suit.
+Lighting is a major part of office furniture design and plays a key role in how comfortable the workplace environment is.
+For various tasks, there are different styles of lighting options to suit.
 In areas where natural lighting is either unavailable or overbearing, lighting designers time and again create ingenious and highly attractive alternatives.
 The following examples provide an insight into just how creative lighting is used and further enhances the interiors of a workplace.

 Univar Europe office, Antwerp

 Image Credit: Frans Strous

 The base for the European offices of Univar is based within a warehouse characterised by low ceilings and exposed beams with large windows only on one side.

 A lighting grid was developed that made use of the spaces between the beams

 Due to the history of the building and its heritage, a very prominent restriction applies; nothing could be attached to the floor, ceiling or beams.
 In order to counter this challenge, a lighting grid was developed that made use of the spaces between the beams to create a ‘floating’ system that connects the entire workplace with power.